Gcr79540/Group-Project-2/README.md

-# The 2 questions the team generated and why they are interesting and important:
+# Our Two Questions and their Relevance

 **How do rates of invasive cancer incidence vary by state and gender in 2015?**